uqm-arena/balance-mod/README.md

 In order to build this mod, make sure you have the UQM main content package in content/packages.

-This is a fork of Balance Mod and not an official source repository.
-The official releases are on Ultronomicon.
-The mod is written by Shiver.
+This is the official repository.
+Alternatively, the latest release sources can be downloaded from [Ultronomicon](http://wiki.uqm.stack.nl/User:Shiver/Balance_Mod/Installation)

 This branch contains support for warp escape in Supermelee, originally written for Balance Mod version 1.2.8 by xaionaro (xai on IRC).